The competition inspiring young people to create rubbish fashion

 At age 16, she was inspired to enter the competition after witnessing what happened to the food waste in her town.
 She diligently collected orange peels and processed them into the leather-like material that would later become her award-winning design.

-In Ireland, where the competition started, over half of the secondary schools in Ireland take part in the contests, which has become an everyday part of school life.
+In Ireland, where the competition started, over half of the secondary schools in the country take part in the contests, which has become an everyday part of school life.
 Junk Kouture has even been compared to The Duke of Edinburgh’s Award in the UK or the Scripps National Spelling Bee in the US.
 But the platform is more than a design competition: it’s a way to engage today’s youth in climate action, to change the way we look at fashion and waste, and to come up with creative solutions to tackle the climate crisis.

 In 2021, Junk Kouture went global, launching in five additional cities, London, Paris, Milan, NYC and Abu Dhabi with a ten-year goal to enrich and empower the lives of a billion young people across 13 cities throughout the world.
 Troy Armour, CEO and founder of Junk Kouture said, “No one ever changed the world by being the same as anyone else.